Chapter Thirteen IV

 Janah, “Okay, I’m getting it.
-Let’s see, suppose we get all three of them recorded before we send any of them anything.
+Let’s see, suppose we compromise all of them before we send anything.
 We set up each guy with you or Daphne.
 Harmless chance meeting, ask him for a light, directions, anything.
 Twenty seconds of conversation.
 Then two other videos where you’re each in a shot with your guy.
 We have three videos, each guy talking with, or in the vicinity of our fake agents.
 We send each one an anonymous tape of one of the others.
 Now we have each guy suspicious of one other guy.
-What are the the problems with that scenario, what works, what goes wrong?”
+What are the problems with that scenario, what works, what goes wrong?”

-“It works if they all get mad and knock off each other.
+“It works if they knock off each other.
 The problem is they all have video, if they talk, even if there’s an argument, they figure out something’s not right before they pop each other.”

 Janah, “Yes.
 So what else?
 The video idea has merit.
 How do we do it so they turn against each other?”